FreeCAD/FPA/handbook/corporate/aisbl_guide.md

 #### VAT

-An ASBL may be subject to VAT if it carries out a regular and independent economic activity (with or without profit) for which goods are supplied or services are performed.
+An AISBL may be subject to VAT if it carries out a regular and independent economic activity (with or without profit) for which **goods are supplied** or **services are performed**.
 This activity can be main or secondary.
-When an ASBL does not deliver goods or services for consideration but only receives donations, it is not subject to VAT and does not need to have a VAT identification number.
+When an AISBL does not deliver goods or services for consideration but only receives donations, it is not subject to VAT and does not need to have a VAT identification number.

 The association can still, however, perform occasional commercial activities and is not liable for VAT for such (ex. selling pancakes) provided that:

 * the ASBL is exempt from VAT (above)

 * the activities are organized with the aim of providing financial support to the non-profit organization

 * the activity is organized by the ASBL and that any contribution is for the benefit of the ASBL only

 Warning: Activities of this kind **cannot occur frequently**, otherwise they will be considered a main activity.

+When starting commercial activities, essentially **the selling of goods or services**, the AISBL must register to the VAT.
+To complete the registration, the following information is needed:

+* The yearly income

+* The [NACE categorie(s)](https://statbel.fgov.be/sites/default/files/Over_Statbel_FR/Nomenclaturen/NACE-BEL%202008_FR.pdfhttps://statbel.fgov.be/sites/default/files/Over_Statbel_FR/Nomenclaturen/NACE-BEL%202008_FR.pdf) to which the AISBL belongs to

+* Which parts of the yearly income fall under [Article 44](https://questionfiscale.be/wp-content/uploads/2021/04/Article-44-CTVA.pdf)

+After registering to the VAT, the AISBL must:

+* File quarterly reports, stating the total amount of operations (in and out) subject to VAT

+* File yearly list of VAT clients the AISBL has sold goods or services to

+* Retain a VAT of 21% over all sold goods or services, and pay that amount quarterly to the finance administration

 #### UBO register